opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 determines that we would like the item to be transported from location `"A"` (current location extracted from the `"Starting_point"`) to location `"D"` (`"Starting_point_1"`).

+## Send a Task Specification from HMI to BPO
+Open another tab on the web browser and go to `http://localhost:1026/main`.
+Use `admin` both as username and password to log in to the HMI app.
+Then, click on the BPO tab.
+Following the example above, you can write a task specification in the window and after that click the red button of **"send specification"** existing under the window to assign the task specification to the BPO module.
+You should se that a new entity of `BPOSpecificationInput` has been added on OCB entities containing the task specification sent from the HMI to the BPO.
+15 seconds later, the solution provided by the BPO is visible in the `BPO Specification Output` section of the BPO tab in the HMI app.
+Moreover, you can check the orion entities that the `bpo/results` topic is now added.

 ## BPO results explanation

-Using the specification example above, the BPO module seeks for the optimal solution for the given task "Transport item at location C".
+Following the task specification example above, the BPO module seeks for the optimal solution for the given task "Transport item at location C".
 The BPO result consists of the shortest path and the time needed for the agents to complete the given task.
 The shortest path determines the less actions that should be performed by the agents (robot, human, item) to complete the given task.
 Time is the seconds needed to complete the given task.
 Following the specification example, here is the path explanation.

 The BPO output published as topic `/bpo/results` has 2 attributes: 1. `path`, 2. `time`.
 The path has 7 steps:
 ```